carl24k/fight-churn/README.md

         1. Variables which are substituted in SQL, or passed as values to python functions
         1. Control parameters (described more below)
 1. There is a special object of chapter default parameters in each chapter, with the key `params`.
-The defaults for the chapter will automatically be applied to every example -  parameters specified in each listing are override the defaults.
+The defaults for the chapter will automatically be applied to every listing -  parameters specified in each listing are override the defaults.

 As mentioned, there are two special control parameters which are are *not* parameters of the listing: